United States Secret Service

 • Have previous military service and experience

-• Are able to travel on short notice
+• Can travel on short notice

 • Are fluent in multiple languages.